 This brief account shows us Jesus offering Himself as the only thing we need.
 The only thing necessary, who, to us, is “the strength of my (our) heart and my (our) portion forever.”

-It is only because Jesus has forgiven our sins that we are able to approach the Father through Him.
-In other words, reconciliation with God does not come from an earthly calm or cessation of life’s busy things but rather as a result of being in His light and being empowered to approach Him.
+Only because Jesus has forgiven our sins can we approach the Father through Him.
+In other words, reconciliation with God does not come from an earthly calm or cessation of life’s busy things but rather from being in His light and being empowered to approach Him.

 This account of Martha in the Bible starts very differently: